0xPolygonHermez/zkevm-node/README.md

 # What is Levitation?

-Levitation protocol is a modular decentralized sequencer platform that enables running multiple Zero Knowledge Rollups.
+Levitation protocol is a modular decentralized sequencer (DS) platform that enables running multiple Zero Knowledge Rollups.